 Jesus took up residence in your heart at your Baptism, and He remains there by the faith the Holy Spirit worked in you and continues to strengthen in you (Eph.
 3:16-17).
 This Is the Time of Your Visitation.
 Jesus is here for you, to bring peace to your broken and contrite heart.
 He is here to protect you and save you from destruction.
 He is here to impart His holiness to you and prepare you to enter His heavenly kingdom.
 Jesus is here for you, and there is no place that He would rather be.

 + + +

-(painting of the “Reconstruction of Jerusalem and the Temple of Herod” by James Tissot, 1836-1902)
+(picture from “Reconstruction of Jerusalem and the Temple of Herod” by James Tissot, 1836-1902)

 The Ninth Sunday after Trinity – Pr.
 Faugstad sermon